korilium/IAS19/README.md

 * evaluate plan
 * visualize the status of the plan
 * add sensibility analysis (building scenarios/stress testing)
 * create generic functions to enable the ease of the workflow
+* make documentation
+* run pipelines to test functions and data